Emadmasroor/E21-F25/index.md

 | 12/01 | Mon |              |
 | 12/04 | Thu |              |
 | 12/08 | Mon |              |

-# Learning Objectives

-At the end of this course, you will be able to:

-- Write programs on the desktop and on microcontrollers :
-	- Control the flow of a program using if statements, for/while loops, functions
-	- Perform computations using variables and lists / `numpy` arrays
-	- Print strings/results and debug code using print statements
-	- Understand how to use external modules/libraries such as `numpy`
-- Explain how information is represented by computers and microcontrollers:
-	- Explain the base system and how it is used to represent decimal, binary and hexadecimal numbers.
-	- Convert numbers between decimal, binary, and hexadecimal representations.
-	- Define the range of variable types such as booleans, bytes, (un)signed integers, and floats, and explain their potential use cases.
-	- Determine the value of a signed variable from its binary or hexadecimal representation.
-- Use and understand fundamental numerical methods topics relevant to engineering
-	- Understand the concept of convergence, sources of error (e.g. truncation and round-off), relative and absolute error
-	- Use root finding to solve one-dimensional equations numerically
-	- Use Gaussian elimination to solve systems of linear equations
-	- Apply linear systems solving to do linear least-squares curve-fitting
-	- Understand single- and multi-variable unconstrained optimization
-- Program microcontrollers for applications relevant to engineering
-	- Interface with peripheral devices using digital inputs/outputs (e.g. LED, tactile switch)
-	- Interface with peripheral devices using analog-to-digital converters (e.g. temperature sensor)
-	- Interface with peripheral devices using pulse-width modulation (e.g. servo motor)
-	- Interface with peripheral devices using serial communications (e.g. accelerometer or LCD)
-- Place computing and embedded systems in a broader social context
-	- Identify examples of embedded systems in everyday life
-	- Discuss impact of systems on different aspects of society

 # Teaching Team